shaukatmakandar786/java/02_Collection_Framework/05_Collection.md

 • In main class, in main() method, create objects for user defined class and add objects
 to TreeSet object.

-EX sort by student name using Comparable
+EX sort by student name as ascending order using Comparable

             import java.util.TreeSet;